jacob-pro/jacob-pro.github.io/cv.md

 of Bristol.
 I have professional experience working as a software developer, as well as good knowledge of computer systems and networks.
 I am on track to finish my degree in summer this year (2021), and am looking for employment as a software developer ideally in the Bristol area.
+I'm very enthusiastic about working with modern languages such as Rust that can ensure memory and concurrency safety whilst maintaining good performance.

 ## Education